10 excellent tools to find the perfect website color palette

 Whether you’re just starting a new website or considering changing the palette of your present website, you do not want to choose this by chance or whatever looks fun.

-Surely you want an exceptional, attractive color scheme, but you need to give it enough thought.
+Surely, you want an exceptional, attractive color scheme, but you must give it enough thought.
 Consider that colors spark feelings that influence how people see your site.
 Color also affects decisions visitors make on your site.
 For instance, simply changing the color of a link or a “buy now” button can improve conversions.

-For help selecting the best website color palette, watch the video from Neil Patel.
+To help select the best website color palette, watch the video from Neil Patel.
 This video helps you better understand how to choose a color scheme for your website.

 The colors of a website should reflect your business’s goals, values, and beliefs.
 When the website color palette is carefully used within a website, it will delight your visitors and make your brand memorable.